chaitalilad27/TasksApp/README.md

 -   Launch the app to view your task list.
 -   Tap the "+" button to add a new task.
--   Swipe left on a task to delete it.
--   Tap on a task to edit its details.
+-   Tap on a task to edit its details or to delete it.
 -   Tap on a task to mark it as completed when done.
+-   Add task category to organize tasks effectively.

 🤝 Contributing
 ---------------